 Poor copy

 What about the length of the copy?
 Both short and long copy can work as long as the message is compelling.
 Whatever you decide, make it easy for your recipients to make a decision.
-For example, you can write a clear and concise invite that allows time-pressed decision makers to easily skim the content and points them to a different page for a more detailed agenda.
-Naturally grammatical errors, typos, etc. should be avoided at all cost as they reflect poorly on your organization.

 Remember that the title of the seminar or email subject line is the first thing the recipient will read.
 Research indicates that short, action-oriented email subject lines typically drive higher open rates.
-The best way to find out is to test two different subject lines on a sample of the list and then use the one that works best.
-The nice thing about email invites is that the results are more immediate and easier to measure than with direct mail.

 PITFALL #5